Zero Net Energy

 ZNE Residential Infographic

-Griffin EnerG Consulting approached the Governor’s Office of Energy Development (OED), Rocky Mountain Power (RMP), and Dominion about educating developers, contractors, and design professionals on zero net energy building principles (Climate Zone 5B) through a series of infographics.
+Griffin EnerG Consulting approached the Governor’s Office of Energy Development (OED), Rocky Mountain Power (RMP), and Dominion about educating developers, contractors, and design professionals on net zero energy building principles (Climate Zone 5B) through a series of infographics.

 Certifications

 Net Zero Energy is no longer a theoretical idea being pushed by academics.
 It is here today as a viable approach to new construction and major renovation projects both big and small as shown by the examples below.
-Certification assessment was provided for the Wynn in Las Vegas, a multi-story 100,000SF + design in the desert.
-The project was designed to be net zero energy.
+Certification assessment was provided for the Wynn in Las Vegas, a multi-story 100,000SF +

 Green Globes